bar-alex/CodeNation-MasterCourse--sequelizeCLI/README.md

-  --add       adds a new movie (--title, --actor and --director) --list      lists the movie(s) specified in the filter (--title / --actor / --director / none) --update    updates the movie (--title as filter and --newTitle and/or --newActor and/or --newDirector) --delete    deletes the movie(s) specified in the filter (--title or --actor or --director) --platform  specify the targeted platform ("movie" or "tv")
+  --add       adds a new movie (--title, --actor and --director) --list      lists the movie(s) specified in the filter (--title / --actor / --director / none) --update    updates the movie (--title as filter and --newTitle and/or --newActor and/or --newDirector) --delete    deletes the movie(s) specified in the filter (--title or --actor) --platform  specify the targeted platform ("movie" or "tv")
                                                                 [choices: "movie", "tv"] [default: "movie"] --setup     will set up the tables and the relations between them - needed only once